 And things can get worse from there.
 Once infection sets in, the bacteria can clog up the air sacs in the lungs.
 That not only makes it hard to breathe but can allow bacteria to escape into the bloodstream, causing an infection called sepsis and, ultimately, leading to organ failure.

 “When that happens in people of advanced age or who have underlying illnesses, you have fatality rates that can be somewhere between 10 and 20 percent, despite the fact that we have good antibiotics,” Schaffner says.

-Older people are less likely to spike a fever, a sign that the body is mounting an immune response.
+Older people are generally less likely to spike a fever, a sign that the body is mounting an immune response.
 What’s more, vaccines don’t work as well as you age.
-And seniors are more likely to have other illnesses, such as chronic obstructive pulmonary disease, heart disease, obesity, and diabetes, which worsen flu and its repercussions.
+And seniors are more likely to have other illnesses, such as chronic obstructive pulmonary disease, heart disease, obesity and diabetes, which worsen the flu and its repercussions.

 How to protect yourself